Aliases for AKR7L Gene

 GeneCards Summary for AKR7L Gene

 AKR7L (Aldo-Keto Reductase Family 7-Like (Gene/Pseudogene)) is a Protein Coding gene.
+Among its related pathways are Metabolism and Biological oxidations.
 GO annotations related to this gene include oxidoreductase activity.
 An important paralog of this gene is KCNAB2.

 UniProtKB/Swiss-Prot for AKR7L Gene